Should I use .tar.gz, or single step upgrade .zip package to upgrade to 9.3.x from my current version (8.1.x, 9.1.x, 9.2.x)?

 Use the .tar.gz files of the concerned platforms to upgrade the SD-WAN software to 9.3.x.
 After the SD-WAN software is upgraded to 9.3.x version, perform change management using the .zip package to transfer/stage OS component software packages.
 After activation, the MCN transfers/stages OS components for all the relevant branches.

-After upgrading to 9.3.0 using single step upgrade package (.zip file) do I need to perform .upg upgrade on each appliances?
+After upgrading to 9.3.0 using single step upgrade package (.zip file) do, I need to perform.upg upgrade on each appliance?

 No, OS software update/upgrade will be taken care by the single step upgrade .zip package and it is installed as per the scheduling details provided by you in the Change Management Settings of the respective sites.